 Whether you’re a bluewater afficionado, a Northeast surfman, or a hardcore flats junkie, the ability to consistently find fish is unquestionably your most important fishing skill.
 For flats anglers who visually hunt their quarry, this skill is elevated an order of magnitude – to be successful they must be able see their target fish.
-Anglers that see fish well are more successful, as they’re able to cast calmly and present their fly sooner and usually with more accuracy.
+Anglers who see fish well are able to cast calmly and present their fly sooner, oftentimes with more accuracy.
 This truth motivates devout flats fishermen to continuously improve their fish spotting ability – its importance cannot be overstated.
 In this article I share what I’ve learned in over thirty years of flats fishing to help you become consistently successful, regardless where you’re fishing and what game fish you seek.

 Is Fish Spotting Ability Acquired or Innate?